 We collect this data from you on at least one of the following legal bases:

-any marketing activity,That you have provided your explicit consent for us to do so.
+In the case of any marketing activity, that you have provided your explicit opt-in consent for us to do so.

-preferences, locations, surveys, That we need to in order to fulfil our contractual obligations to you (which includes the provision of quotations or estimates as a result of a request from you).
+In the case of preferences, locations, surveys, that we need to in order to fulfil our contractual obligations to you (which includes the provision of quotations or estimates as a result of a request from you).

-That we have a legitimate interest in doing so for our own commercial marketing activities where our use of your data is proportionate, has a minimal impact on your privacy and is an activity that you might reasonably expect us to be engaged in.
+In the case of your corporate email address (where you have provided us with this), that we have a legitimate interest in doing so for our own commercial marketing activities and activities related to customer satisfaction and product development and service improvement where our use of your data is proportionate, has a minimal impact on your privacy and is promotes an activity that you might reasonably expect us to be engaged in.

+How is your data collected?

+We use different methods to collect data from and about you, including through:

+Direct interactions with you when you fill in a form or correspond with us by post, phone, email or otherwise;

+Third parties for example where we have purchased a mailing list;

+Automated technologies or interactions, for example as you interact with this website we may automatically collect technical data about your equipment, browsing actions and patterns or by using cookies.
+Please see below for more information on how this website uses cookies.

 What we do with the information we gather

 We use, store and process this information to understand your needs and provide you with a better service, and in particular, for the following reasons: